ajhb/stp/README.md

    by option -b.

  * -b used to specify the path of a python file where all the information regarding the setup of the equipment used for testing is found.
     This is the test setup configuration file.
 It is a python file where all the information regarding the setup of the equipment used for testing is found.
     For each equipment there should be a new EquipmentInfo object instantiated that provides the information.
 The EquipmentInfo take two parameter as input:
          -- the first paramters is the board name used to identify which setup information should be used for testing, by matching the -p command line parameter
          -- the second parameter is an id used to differentiate two or more boards of the same type.
 Currently this feature is not implemented but it is there for future use.
          -- the following properties can be set for each entry:
-                * serial_params : A dictionary containing serial connectivity information for the equipment.
-Should comply with:
+               * init_info : A dictionary containing any information required to initilize the equipment.
+For the TI platform supported in STP this entry must comply with
                                            {'port':<serial/tty port>,'baudrate' = <bps rate>, 'bytesize' = <data bits>, 'parity':<N,O, or E>, 'stopbits':<1,1.5,2>
                                            [, 'timeout':<None or # of sec>] [, 'xonxoff':<0 or 1>] [, 'rtscts':<0 or 1>]}
+               * params: A dictionary containing information related to the setup of the board.
+Currently the folowing dictionay entries have special meaning :
-                * power_port: A dictionary containing information related to the power switch/relay connection of the board.
+                                   - power_port: A dictionary containing information related to the power switch/relay connection of the board.
 Should comply with:
                                       {<handle of EquipmentInfo entry related to power switch/relay>:<power port used by the board on the switch/relay>}
                * driver_class_name: A string containing the name of the driver to control the equipment if any.
-                * init_info: A dictionary containing any information required to initilize the driver specified in driver_class_name.

     During a test a board is selected by matching the parameter passed as -p in the command line with the board name passed to EquipmentInfo.
-    This option defaults to <stp folder>/bench.py

  * -f used to specify a comma separated list of areas to test.
     For example for -f area1,area2 STP will select all possible test cases from test_suites/<area1> and test_suites/<area1>